 The Professional Numismatists Guild’s Code of Ethics:

-- To furnish sound advice to my non-professional customers on numismatic matters to the best of my ability.
+- To furnish sound advice to our non-professional customers on numismatic matters to the best of our ability.

-- To deliver coins that I sell promptly unless otherwise agreed between myself and my customer.
+- To deliver coins that we sell promptly unless otherwise agreed between myself and my customer.

-- To pay for coins I have purchased promptly unless otherwise agreed in writing between myself and my customer.
+- To pay for coins we have purchased promptly unless otherwise agreed in writing between myself and my customer.

-- To refrain from misrepresenting the prices, quality or guarantees attached to my merchandise or that of my competitors.
+- To refrain from misrepresenting the prices, quality or guarantees attached to our merchandise or that of our competitors.

 - To assist governmental authorities in investigating and prosecuting dealers in numismatic items when appropriate.